Winter Term pre-arrival testing and quarantine requirements

 Union’s testing plan includes pre-arrival testing, initial testing upon return to campus, weekly surveillance testing and testing for symptomatic students.

-- Pre-Arrival Testing: To help reduce the number of initial positive cases on campus, all students have been asked to be tested for COVID-19 and submit their test results a week prior to their arrival.
-Students can submit results to Health Services by fax at (518) 388-6147 or by email to firstname.lastname@example.org.
-Any student who tests positive should follow the directives of their local department of health and not arrive on campus until they have been cleared by their local department of health.
-Students testing positive should also notify Health Services.
-If you have any questions, please contact Health Services at (518) 388-6120.
-There are many ways to arrange for testing and we understand availability can vary by state.
-Some options include:
+- Pre-arrival testing: To help reduce the number of initial positive cases on campus, all students are required to have a COVID-19 test prior to arrival on campus and must submit their negative test results at check-in.
+Any student arriving without a test will have to find their own, non-College housing and will not be permitted on campus until they can produce a negative test result and then participate in our initial campus testing.
+Any student who tests positive should follow the directives of their local department of health and should not arrive on campus until they have been cleared by their department of health.
+Students testing positive must also notify Union’s Health Services at firstname.lastname@example.org.

 - Contact your primary care provider to schedule a test.

 - Union has engaged the Broad Institute as our provider for our initial and regular screening testing.
-We expect results to take up to 48-72 hours to receive.
+Results are typically received within 24-36 hours.
 This test is a self-administered nasal swab sample observed by a trained Union staff member.
 To learn more, watch this video

 - Ongoing testing: After the initial testing, students will be tested weekly.
 Staff and faculty will be tested periodically throughout the term (see below).